Maine Online Driver Education and Online Driver Ed Courses

 Driving without Maine mandatory liability insurance could lead to suspension of your Maine learner’s permit or Maine intermediate driver’s license.
 You could also be fined.

 Maine Drunk Driving, Cell Phone, and Text Messaging Laws

-Maine has a zero tolerance law on drunk driving, text messaging or the use of a cell phone while driving.
-If you are under 21 and caught with a Blood Alcohol content of .02, you are subject to stiff fines in addition to suspension of your Maine driver’s license.
+Maine has a zero tolerance law on drunk driving, text messaging, and the use of a cell phone while driving.
+If you are under 21 and caught with a Blood Alcohol content of .02, you are subject to stiff fines in addition to the suspension of your Maine driver license.

-Upon your first conviction of a Maine DUI (.08), you will face the penalties below:
+Upon your first conviction of a Maine OUI (with a BAC of .08) with no aggravating factors, you will face the penalties below: